Los Olivos District: Demographics

 According to a 2002 estimate by the INEI, the district has 301,226 inhabitants and a population density of 16,505.5 persons/km2.
 In 1999, there were 53,660 households in the district.
 Most people living in this district belong to the new middle class.

 Most of the heads of households in the district are immigrants, coming predominantly from the north of the country, where those from the regions of Ancash, Cajamarca, La Libertad, Piura and Lambayeque stand out, with those from the first department being more numerous.
 Many of these immigrants come from the little bourgeoisie.

 Economy

-Los Olivos is considered by many media as the best developed district of Cono Norte of Lima, due to the large number of services found in the district and the high quality of life (HDI) of the district, in addition to those provided due to the proximity of the large stores and shopping centers of the Independencia and Comas Districts.
+Los Olivos is considered by some media as the best developed district of Cono Norte of Lima, due to the large number of services found in the district and the high quality of life (HDI) of the district, in addition to those provided due to the proximity of the large stores and shopping centers of the Independencia and Comas Districts.